d33bs/set-website/_posts/2024-02-20-Navigating-Dependency-Chaos-with-Lockfiles.md

 Using dependencies allows us to make explicit decisions about the specific focus, or context, which the project will prioritize.
 While it's oftentimes easy to include and use dependencies in a project they come with risks that are important to consider.

+See below for a rough list of reasons why one might opt to use specific dependencies in a project:

+1. Solutions which entail a lot of [edge cases](https://en.wikipedia.org/wiki/Edge_case) (particularly error prone).
+2. Solutions which need constant maintenance, i.e. a "frequently moving targets".
+3. Solutions which require special domain knowledge or training to correctly implement.

+A common dependency which demonstrates these aspects are those which assist with datetimes, timezones, and time deltas.

 ## The dependency wilderness

 <!-- set a max width for mermaid diagram below so it doesn't render so large -->